 Adware is a program designed to display advertisements on your computer that redirect the user’s search requests to the advertising website and collect marketing-type data about the user.
 Most adware has your permission to collect data, unlike Trojan Horses that do not have your permission.

-Ready to put your knowledge of computer networking to the test?
+Now that you know 50 more terms and definitions for computers, ready to put your knowledge of computer networking and repair to the test?
 Hunter Business School graduates who complete the Computer Technician Networking Specialist program are prepared to pass the CompTIA (Computing Technology Industry Association) A+ certification exam.
 Hunter Business School offers day and evening classes to complete the diploma program and prepare students to become certified as a computer technician networking specialist.